 2. How long should we stay in Lapland?

-A 2/3 night trip seems to be the most popular way to do Lapland but there are also week long trips and also day trips too.
-If you don’t want/need to do any of the additional activities then a 2 night trip is long enough as you get the afternoon on the day you are arrive and the morning of the day you leave, in addition to your Search for Santa day.
-It is also cheaper to do the 2 night trip as with a 3 night trip you get an adventure day and the additional activities can really start to add up.
+A 2-3 night trip seems to be the most popular way to do Lapland.
+But there are also week-long trips and also day trips too.
+If you don’t want or need to do any of the additional activities, then a 2 night trip is long enough, as you get the afternoon on the day you arrive and the morning of the day you leave, in addition to your Search for Santa day.
+It is also cheaper to do the 2-night trip, as with a 3 night trip you get an adventure day and the additional activities can really start to add up.

-If you’re kids are adventurous though and you fancy skiing and other additional activities go for the 3 night stay or even longer.
-The families we met who did the Northern Lights tour really enjoyed it.
+If your kids are adventurous though and you fancy skiing and other additional activities go for the 3 night stay or even longer.
+It’s a great idea to stay in a ski resort or log cabin.
+The families we met who did the Northern Lights tour in Lapland really enjoyed it.

 3. Which company should we pick to go to Lapland with?

-There are many companies out there but we found the experience with Santa’s Lapland fantastic and certainly comparable to trips friends have taken with TUI.
-The resort Santa’s Lapland use is a small village, which is very picturesque, Saariselka.
+There are many companies out there, but we found the experience with Santa’s Lapland fantastic.
+And certainly comparable to trips friends have taken with TUI.
+The resort Santa’s Lapland uses is a small village, which is very picturesque – Saariselka.

 You can take a look at our video of our trip at the bottom of the post!